Israel's defense minister says Gaza City could be destroyed as Israeli strikes kill 17 Palestinians

 The strike is part of Israel’s ongoing push in Gaza City, where the military says it is operating and witnesses have reported intense bombardment in the days since Israel approved its plans to take the city.

-Amal Aboul Aas, who is now sheltering in Gaza City after being displaced four times, said the explosions were so intense he couldn’t sleep, yet she couldn’t leave either.
+Amal Aboul Aas, who is now sheltering in Gaza City after being displaced four times, said the explosions were so intense she couldn’t sleep, yet she couldn’t leave either.

 “We do not have the money, the resources, or the energy to evacuate again.
 I just wish for a quick death right where I am here because I am not going anywhere.
 Eventually one of these missiles will hit me,” she told The Associated Press.